lazycoffee/LazyCoffeeJs/README.md

 }
 ```

-In the dialog component, all state variables are encapsulated within the class and do not need to be passed in from elsewhere:
+For example, in the dialog component, all state variables are encapsulated within the class and do not need to be passed in from elsewhere:

 ```tsx
 import { Component } from 'lc_ood_framework';